adutra/goalesce/README.md

 The main entry points are the `DeepCopy` and `DeepMerge` functions:

-    func DeepCopy  (o      interface{}, opts ...Option) (copied interface{}, err error) func DeepMerge (o1, o2 interface{}, opts ...Option) (merged interface{}, err error)
+    func DeepCopy  [T any](     o T, opts ...Option) (T, error) func DeepMerge [T any](o1, o2 T, opts ...Option) (T, error)

 `DeepCopy`, as the name implies, copies the given object and returns the copy.
-The copy is "deep" in the sense that it copies all the fields and elements of the object, even if they are themselves objects.
+The copy is "deep" in the sense that it copies all the fields and elements of the object recursively.

-`DeepMerge` merges the 2 values into a single value and returns that value.
-Again, the merge is "deep" and will merge all the fields and elements of the object, even if they are themselves objects.
+`DeepMerge` merges the two values into a single value and returns that value.
+Again, the merge is "deep" and will merge all the fields and elements of the object recursively.

 When called with no options, `DeepMerge` uses the following merge algorithm: